2023 Most Popular History Bachelor's Degree Schools in the Middle Atlantic Region

 The average amount in student loans that history majors at Hunter take out while working on their Bachelor's Degree is $18,229.

-Kean University came in at #16 in this year’s edition of the Most Popular History Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-Kean is a large public school located in the large suburb of Union.
+Kean University ranked #16 on this year’s Most Popular History Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Kean is a fairly large public school located in the suburb of Union.

 Women make up 39% of the history majors at the school.